Under the GDPR (General Data Protection Regulation), a lawful basis must be documented when organisations process personal data.

-If it’s necessary to process sensitive data as part of a contract, you also need to identify a separate condition for processing that data, as set out in paragraph 2 of Article 9 of the GDPR, and Sections 10 and 11, and Schedule 1 of the DPA 2018.
+If it’s necessary to process sensitive data as part of a contract, you’ll also need to identify a separate lawful basis.

-You can rely on it if you need to process personal data to comply with a common law or statutory obligation.
+You can rely on legal obligations if you need to process personal data to comply with a common law or statutory obligation.
 (It doesn’t apply to contractual obligations.)
 It should be clear from the law in question whether processing is necessary for compliance.

-Note that you must be able to identify the specific legal provision that you’re complying with, or show the guidance or advice that sets out your legal obligation.
+Again, record-keeping is essential: you must be able to identify the specific legal provision you’re complying with or produce a document that sets out your legal obligation.

 This basis applies if it’s necessary to process personal data to protect someone’s life.
-Note that, unlike the DPA 1998, this applies to any life – not just the data subject’s life.
+(This applies to any life – not just the data subject’s life.)